amiirbazzii/Expense-Tracker---Warp/.qoder/repowiki/en/content/Feature-Specific Documentation/Authentication System.md

 - Tokens are invalidated on logout by generating a new one
 - Invalid tokens are automatically cleared when detected (getCurrentUser returns null)

+### Recovery Code Security
+The password recovery system implements several security measures:
+- **Random Generation**: Recovery codes are randomly generated 10-character alphanumeric strings
+- **Secure Storage**: Recovery codes are hashed before storage using the same method as passwords
+- **One-way Verification**: The system only stores the hash of the recovery code, not the plain text version
+- **User Education**: Users are warned about the sensitivity of recovery codes and advised to store them securely
+- **Regeneration Option**: Users can regenerate their recovery code if they suspect it has been compromised

 ### Security Recommendations
 1. **Upgrade Password Hashing**: Replace the simple hash function with bcrypt or Argon2
 2. **Implement HTTPS**: Ensure all authentication requests are transmitted over encrypted connections